simonmichael/hledger/hledger-web/hledger-web.m4.md

 `--test`
 : run hledger-web's tests and exit. hspec test runner args may follow a --, eg: hledger-web --test -- --help

-hledger input options:

-_inputoptions_

-hledger reporting options:

-_reportingoptions_

-hledger help options:

-_helpoptions_

-A @FILE argument will be expanded to the contents of FILE, which should contain one command line option/argument per line.
-(To prevent this, insert a `--` argument before.)

 By default the server listens on IP address 127.0.0.1, accessible only to local requests.
 You can use `--host` to change this, eg `--host 0.0.0.0` to listen on all configured addresses.